nilclass/gtk-properties-macro/README.md

 For a general introduction to GTK properties in Rust, please refer to the ["Properties" chapter of the gtk-rs book](https://gtk-rs.org/gtk4-rs/stable/latest/book/g_object_properties.html#properties).

+This macro provides a shorter way to write properties.

 ## Usage

 Add this to your `Cargo.toml`: